Zolf-'āšofte

 Zolf-'āšofte is a ghazal (love-song) by the 14th-century Persian poet Hafez of Shiraz.
 In this poem, Hafez is visited in the night by a former beloved, and it becomes clear through metaphorical language that the encounter is successful.
 There is no hint of any Sufic or esoteric connection in this poem.
-The poem is no. 26 in the edition of Muhammad Qazvini and Qasem Ghani (1941).
+The poem is no. 26 in the edition of Muhammad Qazvini and Qasem Ghani (1941) and no. 22 in the edition of Parviz Natel-Khanlari (2nd ed.
+1983).

 The poem

 In the transcription below, "x" = kh as in Khayyam, ' is a glottal stop.
 Overlong syllables, which take up the time of a long plus a short syllable in the metre, are underlined.